dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/library/device-types.rst

 On less powerful units, such as the Arduino Uno, you may rapidly reach the resource limit.
 Therefore, it is advisable to keep the device simple to avoid hitting the resource limit, which could lead to random reboots of the device.

-By default, the maximum number of device types is 6.
+By default, devices utilizing ATmega328P or ATmega168 processors are limited to a maximum of 6 device types, while other platforms can support up to 24 device types.
 You can increase the limit using the :doc:`HAMqtt </documents/api/core/ha-mqtt>` class constructor as follows:

 ::